-Chemotherapy is a commonly administered, very effective treatment for breast cancer that uses anti-cancer drugs to interfere with the cancer cell's ability to grow or reproduce.
+Chemotherapy is a commonly administered, very effective breast cancer treatment that uses anti-cancer drugs to interfere with the cancer cell's ability to grow or reproduce.

 Chemotherapy is administered on dedicated medical oncology units staffed by Inova Breast Care Institute physicians and nurses.
 These professionals are highly experienced in chemotherapy and its side effects, pain management and cancer education.
 Chemotherapy may be used alone or combined with other treatments such as radiation or surgery.
 Your medical oncologist consults with radiation therapists and surgeons about your overall treatment plan and determines the proper medications and dosage.